Newsies

-Newsies (released as The News Boys in the United Kingdom) is a 1992 American historical musical comedy-drama film produced by Walt Disney Pictures and directed by choreographer Kenny Ortega in his film directing debut.
-Loosely based on the New York City Newsboys' Strike of 1899 and featuring twelve original songs by Alan Menken with lyrics by Jack Feldman and an underscore by J. A. C. Redford, it stars Christian Bale, Bill Pullman, Ann-Margret, and Robert Duvall.
+Newsies is a 1992 American historical musical drama film produced by Walt Disney Pictures.
+Directed by choreographer Kenny Ortega and written by Bob Tzudiker and Noni White, it is loosely based on the New York City newsboys' strike of 1899.
+Featuring twelve original songs by Alan Menken with lyrics by Jack Feldman and an underscore by J. A. C. Redford, it stars Christian Bale, Bill Pullman, Ann-Margret, and Robert Duvall.

-The film was an initial box office bomb, and received mixed reviews at the time of its release.
+The film received mixed reviews from critics, and was a box-office bomb, grossing $3 million against a $15M budget.
 However, it later gained a cult following on home video, and was ultimately adapted into a stage musical on Broadway.
 The play was nominated for eight Tony Awards, winning two including Best Original Score for Menken and Feldman.